 Art has always been a very integral part of human civilization, and with the evolution of humans, evolved art.
 Over the years, we got to see a lot of changes in the depiction of art forms ranging from cave paintings to abstract art.
 Human society developed and formed small establishments, each of them having some unique art forms that used to depict the lifestyle of that particular community, which came to be known as folk arts.
 Aipan, too, is a customary folk art form that originated in Uttarakhand and is drawn on the brick red floors of houses.
 It is associated with bringing good luck and fortune.

-To give the Circle family this delightful experience and to enlighten them about this traditional art form, TCC organized a special and exceptional session and invited expert artist Vaishnavi Verma to conduct and facilitate the workshop.
+To give the Circle family this delightful experience and to enlighten them about this traditional art form, Rooftop organized a special and exceptional session and invited expert artist Vaishnavi Verma to conduct and facilitate the workshop.

 About The Artist

 Vaishnavi is a young, zestful, and highly spirited college student hailing from Prayagraj.
 She was always interested and curious about Indian folk arts and it was a few years back that she came across the Aipan art form and fell in love with it.
-She kept researching and at the same time practicing the art form until she mastered it.
+She kept researching and at the same time practising the art form until she mastered it.
 Now, she seeks to help other people understand and master the art form.

 And The Workshop Began

 The workshop began with a brief introduction of Vaishnavi Verma Here, the attendees got to know the artist in a better way.
 Vaishnavi, too, greeted and expressed her heartfelt gratitude to the attendees.